 Linda, my mom, enjoys her low carb bagels with sliced egg and avocado.
 I love mine with tomato and cream cheese.
 Chloe?
 She dunks hers in peanut butter and smiles every time.

 Ever since, low carb bagels have become our weekend ritual.
-They’re easy to bake, easy to love, and easy to fit into a lifestyle focused on wellness and joy.
+They’re easy to bake, easy to love, and fit beautifully into a lifestyle focused on wellness and joy just like our Keto Carrot Cake, which adds a little celebration to any low carb day.

 Ingredients